You need to know how to clean a camera lens but you don't know where to start.

 If you have a few lenses, clean them all of your lenses at the same time.
 You've taken the time to assemble what you need to clean your lenses.
 It make sense to do them all at once.
 Knowing how to clean a camera lens also includes having the right tools to begin with.

-Some of lens cleaning tools are specifically designed with lens cleaning in mind.
+Some of these 7 lens cleaning tools are specifically designed with lens cleaning in mind.
 Others are used primarily for other purposes, but work great for cleaning your camera lenses too.
 They're all affordable and worth getting to keep your camera lens and your photography clean.
+Okay, here we go.

 Read reviews on lens cleaning kits